PaulmannLighting/apis-saltans/hw/README.md

 - `Backend` for the backend's associated hardware event, translator message, and translator type.
 - `Builder` to construct a configured backend from coordinator endpoint descriptors.
-- `Builder::init` to start the command actor and return an `NcpHandle` together with the translated event receiver.
+- `Builder::init` to start the backend and return its driver together with the translated event receiver.
 - `Driver` on the NCP command actor.
 - `EventTranslator` to convert backend events into common `Event` values.